DTE Energy is accelerating the work needed to create a resilient, world-class grid — and much of this work is happening in Washtenaw County.

 Updating existing infrastructure, like we did in Ann Arbor, is part of our four-point plan to build the grid of the future.
 Our plan, already underway, focuses on four key areas:

 - Tree trimming.
-More than two thirds of the time customers spend without power is due to trees and branches contacting our equipment.
+Half of the time customers spend without power is due to trees and branches contacting our equipment.

 - Updating existing infrastructure.
 Modernizing and upgrading our existing infrastructure – like poles, crossarms and transformers – continues to make a significant impact on reliability.